Juno-T/llama3-mlx/readme.md

 ``` bash
 pip install mlx
 ```
-However, we will need these packages for converting model and loading tokenization
+However, we will need these packages for converting pytorch weight and loading tokenization

 ``` bash
 pip install numpy torch llama_models